 Disadvantages of coal

-In recent years, coal is portrayed in a negative light, and that’s for a few reasons tied to its downsides.
-Here they are:
+In recent years, coal has been portrayed in a negative light, and that’s for a few reasons tied to its downsides.
+These are the disadvantages of coal:

 1. It is a non-renewable resource